-Students wishing to withdraw from their doctoral programme should consult with their supervisory team and/or relevant Research Degrees Convenor before making an application to withdraw from studies.
+Students wishing to withdraw from their doctoral programme must consult with their supervisory team and/or relevant Research Degrees Convenor before making an application to withdraw from studies.
 Students who are experiencing personal and/or health problems which are leading them to consider withdrawing from studies are also strongly advised to discuss this with their Student Wellbeing Officer (SWO).
 If, following these discussions, a student still wishes to withdraw from study, they should complete the RDCom8 Application for Withdrawal of Registration.
 This form should then be sent to the Graduate School, copying in the relevant Research Degrees Convenor.
-Students formally applying to withdraw from studies should be aware that the University does not guarantee re-admission to students who withdraw from studies as part of the process of transferring to another institution should not complete and submit their withdrawal form until they have received and accepted an offer from the transfer institution.
+Students formally applying to withdraw from studies should be aware that the University does not guarantee re-admission to students who withdraw from studies but later seek to re-apply.
+Students who are applying to withdraw from studies as part of the process of transferring to another institution should not complete and submit their withdrawal form until they have received and accepted an offer from the transfer institution.
 They should also clearly indicate on their withdrawal form that they are seeking a transfer to another institution.